Skip to main content

 a) State budget via system of parity taxes through municipalities/towns and regional governments

-Local authorities are responsible for children (0-15).
-Regional authorities have responsibilities for young people from 15 to 18.
-These financial resources are not earmarked on youth work only, their use is controlled by the self-government, which sometimes retains part of the financial resources as its original competences (Youth Report/Správa o mládeži 2018, p.81).
+Local authorities are responsible for children (0-15 years old).
+Regional authorities have responsibilities for young people from 15 to 18 years old.
+These financial resources are not earmarked for youth work only, their use is controlled by the self-government, which sometimes retains part of the financial resources as its original competences (Youth Report/Správa o mládeži 2018, p.81).

-Programmes supported mainly national or intraregional youth organizations (5.6 Supporting youth organizations), organizations providing youth counselling and information services.
-Part of the financial amount was dedicated to one-off projects focused on annual priorities, research projects and projects dedicated to local youth policy development (support of local governments in building local youth policy).
-In 2021, MESRS subsidized youth work providers with 4 191 431,82 €.
+Programmes support mainly national or intraregional youth organizations (5.6 Supporting youth organizations), organizations providing youth counselling and information services.
+Part of the financial amount is dedicated to one-off projects focused on annual priorities, research projects and projects dedicated to local youth policy development (support of local governments in building local youth policy).
+In 2020 MERDY subsidized youth providers with 3 729 565 €.

 Conditions and requirements to benefit from public funding